nicholasl23638/OnShapeToURDF/README.md

 Your_Access_Key
 Your_Secret_Key
 ```
-Create a new package for this robot named quadruped_description.
+Create a new package for this robot named dingus_description.
-Create a folder named quadruped to house all the files needed for this export.
+Create a folder named dingus to house all the files needed for this export.
-In this folder, quadruped, export URDF and its 3D meshes.
+In this folder, dingus, export URDF and its 3D meshes.
 ```
 cd ~/ros2_ws/src
-ros2 pkg create --build-type ament_cmake quadruped_description --dependencies urdf xacro
+ros2 pkg create --build-type ament_cmake dingus_description --dependencies urdf xacro
-cd quadruped_description
+cd dingus_description
-mkdir quadruped
+mkdir dingus
-touch quadruped/config.json
+touch dingus/config.json

 mkdir launch
 mkdir rviz
 ```
-Modify the CMakelists.txt to install the folders quadruped, launch, and rviz:
+Modify the CMakelists.txt to install the folders dingus, launch, and rviz:
 ```
 if(BUILD_TESTING)
   find_package(ament_lint_auto REQUIRED)